plotly/plotly.py/doc/python/mapbox-county-choropleth.md

 ### Mapbox Maps

 The earlier examples using `px.choropleth_map` and `go.Choroplethmap` use Maplibre for rendering.
-These traces were introduced in Plotly.py 5.24.
-These trace types are now the recommended way to create tile-based choropleth maps.
+These traces were introduced in Plotly.py 5.24 and are now the recommended way to create tile-based choropleth maps.
 There are also choropleth traces that use Mapbox: `px.choropleth_mapbox` and `go.Choroplethmapbox`

 To plot on Mapbox maps with Plotly you _may_ need a Mapbox account and a public [Mapbox Access Token](https://www.mapbox.com/studio).
 See our [Mapbox Map Layers](/python/mapbox-layers/) documentation for more information.